TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 The Organic Cotton Round Table (OCRT) is a global stakeholder platform that supports and brings together the organic cotton community to be inspired, mobilized, and equipped to act.

-Each year, the OCRT holds a Global in-person meeting at Textile Exchange’s annual Textile Sustainability Conference, as well as, more recently, a number of Regional meetings.
-Recap on previous events using the links to the right.
+Each year, the OCRT holds a Global in-person meeting at Textile Exchange’s annual Textile Sustainability Conference, as well as, more recently, a number of Regional OCRTs through the year.

 WHAT DOES THE OCRT DO?